cfpb/cfpb.github.io/_posts/2013-11-26-rules-rules.md

 ## What about meaning?

 Thus far, we have matched text, searched for markers, and retrieved sophisticated values out of the regulation.
-I can understand why this might feel like a bit of a let down — the parser isn't doing any magic.
+I can understand why this might feel like a bit of a letdown — the parser isn't doing any magic.
 It doesn't know what sentences mean; it simply knows how to find and retrieve specific *kinds* of substrings.
 While we could argue that this is a foundation of understanding, let's do something fun instead.

 The problem we face is that we must determine what has changed when a regulation is modified.
 Modifications don't result in new versions of the regulaton from the Government Printing Office (which only publishes entire regulations once a year).
 Instead, we must look at the "notice" that modifies the regulation (effectively a diff).
 Unfortunately, the pin-point accuracy that we need appears only in English phrases like: